Volume 16, Issue 1 (January & February 2025) BCN 2025, 16(1): 65-80 | Back to browse issues page

 Abstract:

-Objectives: Individuals with autism spectrum disorder (ASD) have impairments in emotion processing including recognizing emotional faces.
-There is a major need for medication to improve core symptoms of ASD.
-Bumetanide is one of the most recently used drugs in some studies in ASDs to address this need.
-This study aimed to evaluate the effect of bumetanide on the brain response of youth with ASD while they were recognizing emotional faces using the event related potentials (ERPs).
+Introduction: Individuals with autism spectrum disorder (ASD) have impairments in emotion processing, including recognizing facial emotions.
+There is a significant need for medication to improve core symptoms of ASD.
+Bumetanide is one of the most recently used drugs in some studies of ASD to address this need.
+This study aimed to evaluate the effect of bumetanide on the brain response of youth with ASD while they were recognizing facial emotions using the event-related potentials (ERPs).

-Methods: Fifteen youth with ASD aged between 7 to 16 years were evaluated using the Childhood Autism Rating Scale (CARS), Schedule for Affective Disorders and Schizophrenia for School-Age Children-Present and Lifetime Version (K-SADS-PL), Social Responsiveness Scale (SRS), Wechsler Intelligence Scale for Children-Revised Form (WISC-R), and common blood tests.
-The electrical brain response was measured while they were doing a Facial Emotional Recognition Task (FERT).
-After 3 months of treatment, they were assessed again in terms of core symptoms and ERPs.
+Methods: Fifteen children with ASD aged between 7 to 16 years were evaluated using the childhood autism rating scale (CARS), schedule for affective disorders and schizophrenia for school-age children-present and lifetime version, social responsiveness scale, Wechsler intelligence scale for children-revised form, and standard blood tests.
+The electrical brain response was measured while they were doing a facial emotion recognition task (FERT).
+After 3 months of treatment, they were assessed again regarding core symptoms and ERPs.

 Results: The behavioral problems of the participants decreased significantly based on CARS.
-With regards to behavioral performance on FERT, the accuracy of detecting emotions increased and reaction time decreased significantly.
-The amplitude of N170, EPN, and N250 increased and latency for N170 and N250 decreased significantly in some electrodes.
+With regard to behavioral performance on FERT, the accuracy of detecting emotions increased, and reaction time decreased significantly.
+The amplitude of N170, EPN, and N250 increased, and latency for N170 and N250 decreased significantly in some electrodes.
 There were no serious side effects.

-Conclusion: In this study, bumetanide improved behavioral symptoms as well as the ability to recognize emotions.
+Conclusion: In this study, bumetanide improved behavioral symptoms and recognition of facial emotions.
 Also, brain function was improved based on the ERP components.
-So, it can be concluded that bumetanide can be used safely in children and adolescents with ASD to improve the main symptoms of the disorder.
+So, bumetanide can be used safely in children and adolescents with ASD to improve the main symptoms of the disorder.

 Type of Study: Original | Subject: Clinical Neuroscience